Indezine Logo

 3. Change the number in the Number slides from option at the bottom left as required.

-4. Click OK to get back to your slides.
+4. Click the OK button to get back to your slides.

 Start Slide Number from 31